Quick start for programmatic native

 - Correct any validation errors and click Save.
 The style must pass validation to be eligible for programmatic demand.

-- (Recommended) Set up A/B tests to help determine which native styles will perform the best in your inventory.
+- (Recommended) Set up A/B experiments to help determine which native styles will perform the best in your inventory.

 Step 2: Enable native backfill